Chicago Lead Poisoning Attorney

 Lead Poisoning in Chicago, IL: A Serious Health Concern

-While this percentage may seem small, it is less than the statewide average and indicates that approximately 1,200 children in the Chicago area are living with harmful lead exposure.
+While this percentage may seem small, it is less than the statewide average and indicates that approximately 1,200 children in Chicago are living with harmful lead exposure.
 According to the same survey, .80% of children across the United States suffer from toxic levels of lead poising.
 While .08% reflects thousands of at-risk children, it is a smaller percentage than average lead poisoning level in Chicago alone.

 Understanding Lead Exposure & Children